iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

    In this section, we will examine the data collected from a triax MEMS sensor placed on a vibratory feeder over several months.
-We'll track the progression of a bearing fault, exploring its appearance in the spectrum, and follow its development over time until the bearing was eventually replaced.
+We'll track the progression of an emerging bearing fault, exploring its appearance in the spectrum, and follow its development over time until the bearing was eventually replaced.

 #### Time Domain Data